-How Art Boosts Self-Esteem, Provides a Sense of Accomplishment
+How Art Boosts Self-Esteem and Sense of Accomplishment

 You may stick your kids’ artwork on the refrigerator door to boost their self-esteem.

 Displaying your latest work of art can instill the same feeling in you.

 Creating art increases the feel-good neurotransmitter dopamine.